Metric pairs and tuples in theory and applications: Applications

 given by

 We can do something analogous for a metric tuple $(X,A_1,\dots,A_k)$ by considering

 given by

 In \cite{needham2024}, a Gromov--Hausdorff distance for networks and hypernetwork is defined.
-In the context of metric pairs seen as hypernetworks, taking the metric pairs $(X,A)$ and $(Y,B)$ seen as hypernetworks, and a hypernetwork correspondence $R$ between $X\times A$ and $Y\times B$ we get:
+In the context of metric pairs seen as networks, taking the metric pairs $(X,A)$ and $(Y,B)$ seen as networks, and a correspondence $R$ between $X\times A$ and $Y\times B$ we get:

-This means that $d_{\NET}(X\times A, Y \times B)\leq d_{\GH}((X,A),(Y,B))$.
+This means that